SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/projects-overview.md

   SCION Microfrontend Platform enables you to successfully implement a framework-agnostic microfrontend architecture by providing you with fundamental APIs for client-side communication, embedding microfrontends, and navigating between the microfrontends.
 It is a lightweight, web stack agnostic library that has no user-facing components and does not dictate any form of application structure.

 - [**SCION Workbench** <img src="/docs/logo/angular.svg" alt="Angular-specific" title="Angular-specific">][link-scion-workbench]\
-  SCION Workbench facilitates the development of Angular web applications that require a complex workbench layout of multiple views and windows.
-Views are shown within tabs which can be flexibly arranged and dragged around by the user.
+  SCION Workbench enables the creation of Angular web applications that require a flexible layout to arrange content side-by-side or stacked, all personalizable by the user via drag & drop.

 - [**SCION Toolkit**][link-scion-toolkit]\
   SCION Toolkit is a collection of Angular components and utilities designed primarily for use in SCION libraries such as [@scion/workbench][link-scion-workbench] and [@scion/microfrontend-platform][link-scion-microfrontend-platform].